All You Need to Know About the Inject Function in Angular 14

 Angular, developed and maintained by Google, is used by a lot of well-known websites.
 Examples include http:// weather.com, http:// forbes.com, and http:// intel.com.
 That is why Angular is continuously being improved, and new releases and features have been released throughout the preceding decade.

-Currently, Angular 14 is the latest release; it was launched on June 02, 2022.
-From typed forms and standalone components to new primitives in the Angular CDK (Component Dev Kit), many new features are introduced in Angular 14.
+Currently, the Angular 16 front-end framework is the latest release; it was launched on May 3, 2023.
+From typed forms and standalone components to new primitives in the Angular CDK (Component Dev Kit), many new features are introduced in Angular 15/16.

-However, we will only be discussing the inject feature in Angular 14.
+However, we will only be discussing the inject feature in Angular 14, 15, and 16.

-As you might already know, in Angular 13 and its previous versions, we preferred to inject a dependency in the constructor of providers (components, pipes or services, etc.) instead of using inject().
+As you might already know, in Angular 14 and 15 and its previous versions, we preferred to inject a dependency in the constructor of providers (components, pipes or services, etc.) instead of using inject().
 The reason was that its features and uses were limited.

-However, Angular 14 has made many changes and upgrades to inject().
-Using the Angular inject() function, we can get a reference to a token from the injector that is active.
+However, Inject Angular 16 has made many changes and upgrades to inject().
+An Angular injection function is a synchronous function that injects services directly or indirectly employing the inject () function.
+Using Angular’s inject() function, we can get a reference to a token from the injector that is active.
 This new feature, therefore, allows us to inject the providers without using the constructor class.

 This opens up a whole set of new options and possibilities since it enables us to create reusable functions.